See all glossary terms

 In almost all programming languages, it will be false!

-Decimal numbers ( float in programming jargon, short for "floating-point numbers") are generally imprecise on the computer.
+Decimal numbers ("floats" in programming jargon, short for floating-point numbers) are generally imprecise in the computer's memory.

-Because of that, you cannot compare floats directly.
-Note that you can make comparisons like "larger than" or "smaller than".
-It's equality that causes problems.
+Because of that, you cannot always reliably compare if two floats are equal.
+Note that you can safely make comparisons like "larger than" or "smaller than".
+It's some equality comparison that can cause problems.

-Most languages have functions to test if two decimal numbers are approximately equal, and Godot is no exception: it has a function named is_equal_approx() for that: is_equal_approx(0.3 * 3, 0.9) will return true.
+Most languages provide functions to test if two decimal numbers are approximately equal, and Godot is no exception: it has a function named is_equal_approx() for that: is_equal_approx(0.3 * 3, 0.9) will return true.

 See Also